-The head restraints provided for the front and rear seats are designed to help reduce injuries due to whiplash.
-They are located at the top fo the each seat-back and have several height positions.
-They can be adjusted by pulling up to the restraint' sheight bar, while pushingthe restraint down.
+The head restraints are designed to help reduce injuries due to whiplash.
+They are located at the top of each seat-back and have several height positions.
+They can be adjusted by pulling up to the recommended position.
+To lower them, slide the button next to the restraint's height bar, while pushing the restraint down.

 Adjust so the top of the restraint is approximately level with the tops of your ears.
-That relative position may reduce injury due to whiplash in an accident.